dotnet/docs-maui/docs/user-interface/visual-states.md

 The `VisualStateManager` class defines a `VisualStateGroups` attached property, that's used to attach visual states to a view.
 The `VisualStateGroups` property is of type `VisualStateGroupList`, which is a collection of `VisualStateGroup` objects.
 Therefore, the child of the `VisualStateManager.VisualStateGroups` attached property is a `VisualStateGroup` object.
 This object defines an `x:Name` attribute that indicates the name of the group.
 Alternatively, the `VisualStateGroup` class defines a `Name` property that you can use instead.
 For more information about attached properties, see [Attached properties](~/fundamentals/attached-properties.md).

-The `VisualStateGroup` class defines a property named `States`, which is a collection of `VisualState` objects. `States` is the content property of the `VisualStateGroups` class so you can include the `VisualState` objects as children of the `VisualStateGroup`.
-Each `VisualState` object should be identified using `x:Name` or `Name`.
+The `VisualStateGroup` class defines a property named `States`, which is a collection of <xref:Microsoft.Maui.Controls.VisualState> objects. `States` is the content property of the `VisualStateGroups` class so you can include the <xref:Microsoft.Maui.Controls.VisualState> objects as children of the `VisualStateGroup`.
+Each <xref:Microsoft.Maui.Controls.VisualState> object should be identified using `x:Name` or `Name`.

-The `VisualState` class defines a property named `Setters`, which is a collection of `Setter` objects.
-These are the same `Setter` objects that you use in a `Style` object. `Setters` isn't the content property of `VisualState`, so it's necessary to include property element tags for the `Setters` property. `Setter` objects should be inserted as children of `Setters`.
-Each `Setter` object indicates the value of a property when that state is current.
-Any property referenced by a `Setter` object must be backed by a bindable property.
+The <xref:Microsoft.Maui.Controls.VisualState> class defines a property named `Setters`, which is a collection of <xref:Microsoft.Maui.Controls.Setter> objects.
+These are the same <xref:Microsoft.Maui.Controls.Setter> objects that you use in a <xref:Microsoft.Maui.Controls.Style> object. `Setters` isn't the content property of <xref:Microsoft.Maui.Controls.VisualState>, so it's necessary to include property element tags for the `Setters` property. <xref:Microsoft.Maui.Controls.Setter> objects should be inserted as children of `Setters`.
+Each <xref:Microsoft.Maui.Controls.Setter> object indicates the value of a property when that state is current.
+Any property referenced by a <xref:Microsoft.Maui.Controls.Setter> object must be backed by a bindable property.

 > [!IMPORTANT]
-> In order for visual state `Setter` objects to function correctly, a `VisualStateGroup` must contain a `VisualState` object for the `Normal` state.
-If this visual state does not have any `Setter` objects, it should be included as an empty visual state (`<VisualState x:Name="Normal" />`).
+> In order for visual state <xref:Microsoft.Maui.Controls.Setter> objects to function correctly, a `VisualStateGroup` must contain a <xref:Microsoft.Maui.Controls.VisualState> object for the `Normal` state.
+If this visual state does not have any <xref:Microsoft.Maui.Controls.Setter> objects, it should be included as an empty visual state (`<VisualState x:Name="Normal" />`).

 The following example shows visual states defined on an <xref:Microsoft.Maui.Controls.Entry>: